 This paper sets out the initial conclusions of our Industrial Land Commission, which is exploring how London can make the best use of limited available land to meet the city's competing needs.

-Centre for London is convening a commission on the future of industrial land, chaired by Liz Peace CBE, with Centre for London providing the secretariat.
-The Commission is exploring how London can make the best use of limited available land to meet the city’s competing needs.
-Our key areas of investigation include:
+Centre for London has convened a commission on the future of industrial land, chaired by Liz Peace CBE, with Centre for London providing the secretariat.
+The Commission explored how London can make the best use of limited available land to meet the city’s competing needs.
+The key areas of investigation included:

 - What role does industrial land play in London’s economy, and how is this changing?